What is the best iron supplement for pregnancy anemia?

 For iron deficiency anemia it is recommended you supplement with 60-200mg of iron daily.
 The dose of the tablet will determine how many you need to take to meet those requirements every day.
 Supplement are usually between 10-60mg.

 Like with most supplements you will find good brands to fit all budgets.
 The quality of ingredients will affect the price.
 A basic iron tablet is effective and fairly inexpensive however they often cause a few side effects.
 Expect to pay around $3-$30 for a month’s supply of iron supplements.

 Benefits of Iron Supplements in Pregnancy

-Improving your iron levels will stop all those nasty effect of anemia.
-You’ll notice that as you iron levels improve you’ll feel less breathless, dizzy and have less palpitations when you exert yourself.
+Improving your iron levels will stop all those nasty effects of anemia.
+You’ll notice that as you iron levels improve you’ll feel less breathless, dizzy and have fewer palpitations when you exert yourself.

 Feel exhausted is part of pregnancy but anemia makes this a million times worse.
 You should start to notice an improvement in your energy levels when you take an iron supplement.
-Your organ are getting for oxygen and have the energy to work well.
+Your organs are getting more oxygen and have the energy to work well.

 Low iron levels can make you more likely to get an infection.
 Common infections like a UTI are be made worse by anemia.
 Infections are serious in pregnancy and can cause a lot of complications.
 Taking an iron supplement can prevent this happening.